Toyota Sienna Extended Warranty: Cost, Coverage and Plans

 Is a Toyota Sienna extended warranty worth it?

-Yes, a Toyota Sienna extended warranty is worth it.
+A Toyota Sienna extended warranty can certainly be worth it.
 In general, an extended auto warranty is worth it if any of the following are true:

 As for the Sienna specifically, RepairPal gave it a 3.5 out of 5.
 Still, Toyota Sienna maintenance can be expensive, suggesting that an extended warranty might be a good idea.